Arnold Reymond

-Arnold Reymond (1874–1958) was a Swiss theolgian, philosopher (logician) and historian of science.
+Arnold Reymond (1874–1958) was a Swiss theologian, philosopher (logician) and historian of science.

 Life

 Reymond received a doctorate from the University of Geneva in 1908; his thesis on the history of ideas of the infinite, Logique et mathématiques, was reviewed by Bertrand Russell in Mind.
 Reymond taught at the University of Neuchâtel from 1912 to 1925, where he taught and influenced Jean Piaget.
 In 1925 he took up a chair at the University of Lausanne.